logins/logins.github.io/programming/_posts/2020-05-17-CMakeInVisualStudio.md

 ---
 layout: post
-title:  "Using CMake in Visual Studio"
+title:  "CMake in Visual Studio"
 subtitle: Main concepts when using CMake in a Visual Studio environment.
 author: "Riccardo Loggini"
-tocmaxlevel: 1
+tocmaxlevel: 2
 tags: [programming,c++,cmake]
 ---
 # Why Using CMake